-If you have no other changes to make, you can proceed to the bottom of the CYOM page and click on the Regenerate Map Data and View Map button.
-You can reserve this action for later if you wish to continue adjusting other map settings.

 Restore Default Values (command button)

 Click this button if you want to discard the changes you made to the Area Restriction settings and reload the default map values.
-A notification will be displayed when the default system values have been loaded.If you have no other changes to make, you can proceed to the bottom of the CYOM page and click on the Regenerate Map Data and View Map button.
-You can reserve this action for later if you wish to continue adjusting other map settings.
+A notification will be displayed when the default system values have been loaded.

 2.d.4: Working with OCCURRENCE CELLS